BIAnalyticsVentures/BIAnalyticsVentures/README.md

-- 👋 Hi, I’m @BIAnalyticsVentures
+- 👋 Hi, Author: @BIVentures
 - 👀 I’m interested in, all things data
 - 🌱 I’m currently learning, well I'm a life long learner
 - 💞️ I’m looking to collaborate on,  well nothing really at the moment , open to entertaining good ideas without accepting any